klg56880/datafun-07-ml/README.md

 Upload initial dependencies, and add additional dependencies to this section when prompted

 ## Complete part 1
-Follow instructions in chapter 10.16 of the textbook 'Intro to Python for Computer Science and Data Science' to chart a straight line of Celcius and Fahrenheit temperatures
+Follow instructions in chapter 10.16 of the textbook to chart a straight line of Celcius and Fahrenheit temperatures

 ## Complete part 2
-Continue to follow instructions in chapter 10.16 of the same textbook, utilizing spicy.stats module's linregress function and seaborn's regplot function to predict and plot future January high temps in NYC.
+Continue to follow instructions in chapter 10.16, utilizing spicy.stats module's linregress function and seaborn's regplot function to predict and plot future January high temps in NYC.
 Include subsections titled:

 Section 1 - Data Acquisition
 Section 2 - Data Inspection